-Students will write a 2500 word position paper, typed and double-spaced, using a standard 12 point font and standard (1"/2.54 cm) margins, that offers a principled resolution to the fact situation set out below.
-Students should identify the Charter right(s) at risk of violation for all parties in the fact scenario and answer the question posed below.
+Students will write a 2500 word case analysis, typed and double-spaced, using a standard 12 point font and standard (1"/2.54 cm) margins that offers a principled resolution to the fact situation set out below.
+Students should identify the Charter rights at risk of violation and answer the question posed below.